 In the Battle of Viipuri Bay between 30 June and 10 July, the Soviet forces involved in the battle were part of Govorov’s Leningrad Front, which assigned the task to General Leytenant Ivan T. Korovnikov’s 59th Army in the form of the XLIII Corps.
 The infantry formations involved in the offensive were the 124th and 224th Divisions with the 80th Division in reserve, and only a few Soviet tanks were assigned to provide support, which also included several artillery regiments together with air support, light naval vessels and the 20th Naval Infantry Regiment of the Baltic Fleet.

-Initially the Finnish forces responsible for the defence of the area were the RTR22 (22nd Coastal Artillery Regiment) of Eversti Pekka Enkainen’s [e/]Eastern Bay of Finland Coastal Brigade under the control of the Finnish navy’s commander, and parts of Tähtinen’s Ratsuväkiprikaati under the Finnish V Corps.
-Both the RTE22 and Breusing’s newly arrived 122nd Division were subsequently subordinated to the V Corps.
+Initially the Finnish forces responsible for the defence of the area were the 22nd Rannikkotykistörykmentti (coastal artillery regiment) of Eversti Pekka Enkainen’s [e/]Itäisen Suomenlahden Rannikkoprikaati (Eastern Bay of Finland Coastal Brigade) under the control of the Finnish navy’s commander, and parts of Tähtinen’s Ratsuväkiprikaati under the Finnish V Armeijakunta.
+Both the 22nd Rannikkotykistörykmentti and Breusing’s newly arrived 122nd Divisioona were subsequently subordinated to the V Armeijakunta.
 A large part of the Finnish navy supported the defensive operations.

 Initially the islands in Viipuri Bay were in a fairly strong position with the Finnish garrison on the Koivisto islands preventing Soviet naval forces from gaining access to the bay.
 The Baltic Fleet did manage to land a small assault force on the islands, but the Finnish garrison contained this small beach-head.
 Nevertheless, Finnish headquarters decided it would be impossible to keep the troops in the islands supplied in the face of Soviet air supremacy, and an unopposed evacuation of the islands was made, and this opened the route for the Baltic Fleet enter the bay safely.